 - Enable the WebSockets server and set the port number and password.
 The password is optional but recommended.

-- Go to Web Captioner settings > Channels, select OBS Studio, and enter your server port and password from the last step.
+- Go to the channels page in Web Captioner settings, select OBS Studio, and enter your server port and password from the last step.

 - Add the channel and start captioning as usual.